neelsmith/cite-architecture.org/orca/orca-article/markdown/narrative.md

 > $\underbrace{\underbrace{urn:cts:greekLit}_\text{namespaces}:\underbrace{tlg0012}_\text{Homeric Poetry}.\underbrace{tlg001}_\text{Iliad}.\underbrace{persGrk}_\text{edition}.\underbrace{wt}_\text{exemplar}:\underbrace{1.1.1}_\text{“μῆνιν”}}_\text{cts-urn}$

-\noindent So, `urn:cts:greekLit:tlg0012.tlg001.msA.wt:1.1.1` has *text content* `μῆνιν`, and is *aligned with* `urn:cite:hmt:iliadLexMSA.1`, which might tells us that this object is a "noun", "feminine", "accustive", "singular", from the lemma "μῆνις", or even that it is the direct object of the sentence.
+\noindent So, `urn:cts:greekLit:tlg0012.tlg001.msA.wt:1.1.1` has *text content* `μῆνιν`.
+It is *aligned with* `urn:cts:greekLit:tlg0012.tlg001.msA:1.1@μῆνιν[1]`.
+It is *analyzed by* `urn:cite:hmt:iliadLexMSA.1`, a \textsc{cite}-Object which might tell us that this object is a "noun", "feminine", "accustive", "singular", from the lemma "μῆνις", or even that it is the direct object of the sentence.

 We can navigate the *exemplar* as we navigate the *edition*, and we can likewise identify or retrieve its citation-units at any level of granularity by \textsc{urn} reference.